 And what about other hybrid applications like SuccessFactors, Ariba, Concur, Hybris, Fieldglass, etc. that can operate alongside S/4HANA?
 How do these change the shape of your landscape?
 What challenges will that create?
 Do you need support from external partners and if so how do you find the right ones?

 The one thing that seems to throw a lot of people when I bring it up is this: When you’ve made these strategic choices, how are you going to run things day-to-day as you transition the business from where you are today to where you need to be?

 From where you are, to where you need to be

 It’s clear that for most companies the move to SAP S/4HANA is a major undertaking that will likely take many years to achieve.
-This is in part due to the fact that not all of the functionality needed is ready in S/4 - as it’s still under development.
-S/4HANA 1709 brought more essential updates but there’s still a long way to go.
+This is in part due to the fact that not all of the functionality needed is ready in S/4 – as it’s still under development.
+Steps have certainly been taken in the right direction – it seems not long ago that I was saying S/4HANA 1709 had brought more essential updates, and things have moved on a good deal since then – but there’s still a long way to go.

 Most of the companies I’ve been meeting with are looking towards cloud re-platforming and moving to SAP Business Suite on HANA DB first.
 Often, they’ll dip their toes in the water with S/4 Finance or BW on HANA before embarking on the remainder of their transition with Enterprise Management.

 One of our major customers has elected to go greenfield with S/4HANA due to the complexities of their landscape and processes.
 This will be a multi-year programme to get to where they want and need to be to consider this a success.
 During the transition, they’ll be running all their financial reporting from S/4, even though their logistics and supply chain will still be in ERP for some time to come.